 Our board of directors is responsible for providing oversight of the affairs of the Company.
 Our board of directors consists of a non-executive chairman of the board of directors and four standing committees that are each led by a chair.
-Nine of the eleven current directors are independent, which we believe provides effective independent oversight of management.
+Ten of the 12 current directors (nine of the 11 following the Annual Meeting, assuming all nominees are re-elected) are independent, which we believe provides effective independent oversight of management.
 Our Chief Executive Officer is a director, but he does not serve as chairman of the board of directors and does not serve on any committee of the board of directors.

 We believe that the current leadership structure of the board of directors is appropriate because it allows the board of directors and its committees to fulfill their responsibilities, draws upon the experience and talents of all directors, encourages management accountability to the board of directors and helps maintain good communication among members of the board of directors and with management.
-In particular, by having our Chief Executive Officer serve as a member of our board of directors - with a separate individual serving as chairman of our board of directors - we believe we optimize the development of our Company's strategy by embracing the diverse perspectives and roles of our independent directors and our Chief Executive Officer.
+In particular, by having our Chief Executive Officer serve as a member of our board of directors-with a separate individual serving as chairman of our board of directors-we believe we optimize the development of our Company's strategy by embracing the diverse perspectives and roles of our independent directors and our Chief Executive Officer.